AlchemyCMS/alchemy-solidus/README.md

 ## Spree

-This version runs with Spreecommerce 2.1
+This version runs with Spreecommerce 2.1 and above.

 ## Alchemy